snoozy10/word-up-flashcard/README.md

 WordUP! is a python project created as a hands-on project to learn Python, but also something that had use in my personal life.
 Since it's a project that I used to _learn_ python, the code isn't always very "Pythonic".
 But it definitely gets the job done when it comes to learning German vocabulary.
 <br/><br/>
-In other words, _I optimized my learning by building something to learn with, while learning how to build something to optimize language-learning with_ :smile:
+In other words, <i>I optimized my learning by building something to learn with, while learning how to build something to optimize language-learning with</i> :smile:
 <br/><br/>
 The words were extracted from Netzwerk's B1-Glossary (Kapitelwortschatz).
-This links WordUP! to an earlier text-extraction project.
+This links WordUP! to one of my earlier python projects for text extraction.
 <br/>
 Project link: https://github.com/snoozy10/netzwerk_glossary_extractor